MNCHr/Hyper4/p4c-hp4/dpmu_design.md

 ## organization

 Tasks DPMU must accomplish:
-- Run as a server in the background and demonstrate ability to receive commands
-- Connect to running instance of HP4 and demonstrate ability to add table entries
-- Compile and load source.p4 into running instance of HP4
-- Translate transactions for source.p4 into transactions for HP4
+-[X] Run as a server in the background and demonstrate ability to receive commands -[ ] Connect to running instance of HP4 and demonstrate ability to add table entries -[ ] Compile and load source.p4 into running instance of HP4 -[ ] Translate transactions for source.p4 into transactions for HP4

+## port management

+The loader, hp4l, expects, as a command line argument, a list of physical ports to which the virtual program applies.
+It is yet unclear how these resources should be managed in a way that integrates well with the established pattern of communication - or whether we must alter that pattern to accommodate port management.

+When a client first connects to the DPMU server, he should receive a list of physical resources (number of virtual programs he is allowed and total table space usable by all virtual programs, list of physical ports, and list of virtual ports) associated with some kind of cryptographic token.
+In later transactions, he presents the token to authenticate any requests to use those resources.

+We previously considered SSL to secure transactions between the client and the server, and decided the actual use of SSL was not necessary for this research system because it adds nothing of research value.
+Similarly, we can decide that actual cryptographic authentication is not necessary for resource management.

+Nevertheless, we do have a basic requirement to support user management.
+This adds an argument to the client mode at a minimum and a {username: resource_set} dictionary to track for the server.